preciofishbone/OmniaDocs/my-workplace/my-links/index.rst

 .. image:: my-links-example.png
    :width: 40pt

-- **Filter links...**: The list can be filtered by typing in the top field.
-- **Show all links**: Select to show all centrally handled links.
++ **Show all links**: Select to show all centrally handled links.
-- **Show categories**: Select to show category headings for the links.
++ **Show categories**: Select to show category headings for the links.
 If not selected the list of links is shown in alphabetical order.
-If selected the list is shown, sorted on the category headings, in alphabetical order.
+If selected the list is shown, sorted on the category headings, in alphabetical order (as in the image above).
++ **Filter links...**: The list can be filtered using this field.

 ## Working with personal links
 En users can add and remove centrally handled links that are not mandatory, from the list.
 End users can also add personal links.